aytchell/validator/README.md

  * `String`
  * `LocalDate`, `LocalDateTime`, `ZonedDateTime`

- For each of these types a small set of 'usefull' checks is provided in a typesafe manner.
+ For each of these types a small set of useful checks is provided in a typesafe manner.
  A reasonably modern IDE will list you the available checks while typing the code.

  ## Checks of container types